 When a company is still in its early stages, one of the co-founders typically takes on the role of CTO, providing all the technical aspects of the company.
 As a company grows and begins to hire employees, and more project and people management are required, the CTO won’t spend as much time on technical explorations.
 A VP is often hired to take on the role of product and people management, allowing the CTO to focus on technological developments.

 Changes in Digital Landscape

 As the technological world continues to evolve, CTOs and VPs will gradually have to adjust their roles.
 Social media outlets and forms of advertising will keep progressing, and companies will need to consider how these changes in the digital landscape can improve their business.
-Both CTOs and VPs will need to be up to date on these new marketing and communication forms.
+Both CTOs and VPs will need to be up to date on these new B2B Marketing SaaS best practices and communication forms.

 America's Best Dev Studio

 Hiring a qualified VP or CTO can be a daunting task.
 Rootstrap can simplify your process with our team of skilled developers that meet the challenges of whatever business problem you face.
 Our team can help you lower the costs and eliminate the headaches of hiring.

 Rootstrap’s IT services help you to scale up or down between projects quickly and seamlessly without the hassle of hiring full-time employees.
 Learn more about our talented team members and what they can offer to your ever-evolving business.